 Customer privacy is paramount at BJWSA

-As originally reported in 2015, BJWSA signed an agreement with HomeServe USA to offer optional protection plans for customers’ home exterior water and sewer service lines.
+BJWSA signed an agreement with HomeServe USA in 2015 to offer optional protection plans for customers’ home exterior water and sewer service lines.
 The original release is here.

 Customer information was never provided to HomeServe nor are customer rates impacted by the agreement.
 The Authority only provided zip codes within the service area to HomeServe.
 This is in line with BJWSA’s mission, which is to inspire trust and enhance public health.